logo

 Sirota’s amendment was introduced and voted on within a minute.
 There was no debate and no public input was allowed.
 Suddenly, a bill that made routine administrative changes to elections now threatened to thwart the ballot initiative process.

-Former House Speaker Terrance Carroll called the process by which the amendment was adopted a “a gross abuse of power” and former Denver elections director Amber McReynolds said the last-minute antics represent “what voters hate about politics.”
+Former House Speaker Terrance Carroll called the process by which the amendment was adopted “a gross abuse of power” and former Denver elections director Amber McReynolds said the last-minute antics represent “what voters hate about politics.”

 “Unfortunately, if there’s one thing politicians can agree on, it’s holding onto power,” said Nick Troiano, executive director of the Colorado-based nonpartisan group Unite America.